It's The Final Countdown

 GPS: -33.917347,18.38813

-And so the last two days have passed in a heartbeat.
-I regret going to bed early, spending time in the kitchen and lying in late.
-I should've spent those minutes with them, listened more, talked less, laughed more and fretted less.
-Next time I'll hug, kiss, cuddle and look more closely, listen more keenly and stay up later, learn to play Cribbage and let her plait my hair more often.
+And so, the last two days have passed in a heartbeat, making me realize how fleeting moments with loved ones are, and how much I'll miss these times.
+I regret going to bed early, spending time in the kitchen, and lying in late.
+I should've spent those minutes with them, listened more, talked less, laughed more, and fretted less.
+Next time I'll hug, kiss, cuddle, look more closely, listen more keenly, stay up later, learn to play Cribbage, and let her plait my hair more often.

 It's mayhem in our house this morning, suitcases are weighed and repacked as we bite back the tears.
 This is what it must feel like when someone clamps a fist around a throat or one's jaw goes into a spasm from the shooting pains starting in the solar plexus, just before heart failure.

-I'll sing "thanks for the memories" by Frank Sinatra, it's really depressing, black and suits my mood.
+I'll sing "Thanks for the Memories" by Frank Sinatra; it's really depressing and black, and it suits my mood.